Leter-Tech/Tourly.ai/README.md

 ## 🎯 **Problem Statement**

-Managing tourism sites efficiently is a challenge. **Overcrowding, pricing inefficiencies, cost management, fraud prevention, and workforce allocation** are common issues that impact **visitor experience and revenue**.
+Managing tourism sites efficiently is a challenge. **Overcrowding, pricing inefficiencies, cost management, fraud prevention, workforce allocation, visitor feedback collection and its analysis** are common issues that impact **visitor experience and revenue**.
 Traditional management methods lack **real-time analytics, automation and site management tools**, leading to **losses and operational inefficiencies**.

 Tourly.ai **leverages AI to solve these challenges, ensuring a seamless and profitable site management experience**.